enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/adding-a-new-component/index.md

 order: 3
 ---

 Enact has a number of ready-to-use components.
-Each of these components includes TypeScript typing, allowing them to be easily integrated into a project.
+Each component includes TypeScript typing, allowing them to be easily integrated into a project.

 Let's start by using components from the Moonstone theme in a stateful React component.